pixano/pixano/docs/docs/user/explorer_user_guide.md

 Bounding box display category, and confidence for inferences, on the top left of the box.

-on the right, a panel show some information and display controls
+On the right, a panel show some information and display controls

 "DATA" section give some information on this element.
 Currently, only ID is displayed